 If you are successful, we expect you to:

 - inform us of the progress of the project and any significant changes before they happen

-- credit Jerwood Arts as a supporter of the project on all digital and print materials, in line with our guidance
+- credit Jerwood Arts as a supporter of the project on all digital and print materials

-- participate in the Jerwood Arts network of artists and organisations, including events
+- participate in the Jerwood Arts network of artists, organisations and events

 - contribute to our research on support for artists

-- write a report at the end of the project telling us how it went against your original plan
+- submit a report at the end of the project telling us how it went against your original plan

 The selection and decision making process